Do you consider yourself a coffee connoisseur and love the community vibe that a coffee shop creates? If so, you might be keen to start a coffee shop.

 After each inspection, you'll receive a Food Hygiene Rating which, depending on your location, you may need to display in public view.
 To register for a visit from your local authority, check out the UK Government website.

 Market research is also an opportunity to think about the concept of your coffee shop.
-Here, you'll have to decide whether you'd like to start an independent coffee shop or join an established franchise, such as Starbucks or Costa.
+Here, you'll have to decide whether you'd like to start a coffee shop that's independent or join an established franchise, such as Starbucks or Costa.

 Joining a coffee shop franchise allows you to benefit from a whole host of advantages (including having already dedicated customers and established relationships with coffee suppliers), but will also come at a cost in the loss of autonomy.

-Scoping out the location of your coffee shop
+3. Scope out the right location for your coffee shop

-The location is a key component of success when starting a coffee shop.
+The location is a key component of success when deciding to start a coffee shop.
 Having a heavy influx of customers will ensure a decent turnover, while a deserted coffee shop is at risk of closing its doors prematurely.

 There are two options available to you here when starting your coffee shop: